liamvnastoria/anime-sama/.github/SUPPORT.md

 ## 💼 Commercial Support

-If you are using Aether Mail in a professional or production environment and require:
+If you are using Anime Sama in a professional or production environment and require:

 - Priority bug fixes
 - Custom integrations